Robert’s Keynote Speaking Topics of Expertise:

 The security guard/tour guide on site was impressed that we knew the building had a large fresco depicting the story of Prometheus.
 His voice rose in excitement as he told us the events of how Prometheus (whose name means forethought) first created man and then stole fire from the gods to give him light, heat, and the ability to cook food.
 For this he was condemned and tortured at Zeus’s command.
 The legend of a creator being punished by an envious powerful figurehead is as old as the sun.

-At one point I asked him which bird pecked daily at Prometheus’s liver.
-I’d read in some places that it was a vulture and in others that it was an eagle.
-He said it was the noblest bird and symbol of strength: the eagle.
+At one point I asked the guard, “what type of bird pecked daily at Prometheus’s liver.
+I’d read in some places that it was a vulture and in others that it was an eagle.”
+He answered, “it was the noblest bird and symbol of strength: the eagle.”

 This guard was one of only two curious young people we met during the entire trip.
 The other was the hotel’s parking attendant.
 Whenever we’d return the car after a long day’s journey, we’d share some exciting stories.
 One day he asked what we thought about Greece’s economic status, so we gave our opinion.
 After some more back and forth, he told us that he would likely go into the military because it offered steady income and it was his duty.
-When we asked why we hadn’t seen any of the riots we’d read about a few weeks earlier, he told us that it was too hot.
-The anarchists were all at the beach.
+When we asked why we hadn’t seen any of the riots we’d read about a few weeks earlier, he said, “It’s too hot, so the anarchists were all at the beach.”
 Ah, the revolution.

 On our final night we made a third trip to the Lyceum—this time to witness a performance of Euripides’s Rhesus, which included excerpts from Aristotle’s writings.